 Protest outside UNRWA after employees were to be forced in to retirement [Mohammed Asad/Middle East Monitor]

-The decision came weeks after the Agency had said it suspended the wages of day laborers (staff hired and paid one day at a time) after its operations got curtailed in its five fields of operations in response to COVID-19 outbreaks.
+UNRWA said its decision comes after it has had its operations curtailed in its five fields of operations in response to COVID-19 outbreaks.

 UNRWA has over 30,000 employees, most of them Palestine refugees and a small number of international staff, in two headquarter offices (Gaza and Amman), five field offices (Gaza, Lebanon, Syria, Jordan and West Bank), and in four Representative/Liaison Offices (New York, Geneva, Brussels and Cairo).